gumaerc-testorg/4.614-fall-2002/content/pages/lecture-notes/baroque.md

 {{</ image-gallery >}}
 **The Nuruosmaniye Mosque, Istanbul**

-Completed by Osman III in 1755, this is the first Baroque [Ottoman]({{< baseurl >}}/pages/lecture-notes/glossary#ottomans) mosque.
+Completed by Osman III in 1755, this is the first Baroque {{% resource_link 851489fb-7279-2905-c810-64a265ac9cc3 "Ottoman" "#ottomans" %}} mosque.
 Its prayer hall follows the rigid square, domed plan but its courtyard curves in a horseshoe form.

 **The Nusretiye Mosque, Istanbul**